hajs110208/OneUI-9-Spoofer/README.md

      - HomeUP Refused to Launch
      - Other
 - Why this patch won't have these problems?
-     - It only applies 8.5 Spoof to Selected Apps
+     - It only applies UI 9 Spoof to Selected Apps

 ### 📝 Other Features
 - Unlock OneUI 9 App Layout